Lahiri Mahasaya Mentions of the Niralamba, Amritabindu and Dhyanabindu Upanishads and the Japji

 In deep contemplation, try to drop deep sayings, and then deceptions may fall

 Some, like Lahiri Mahasaya and others in his line of yoga, teach others to tune in to the OM sound and listen to it.
-Guru Dev, Brahmananda Saraswari, tells that to meditate on the mantra OM takes one toward becoming a world-renouncer, toward withdrawing a lot, and that may not be ideal for most people.
+However, Guru Dev, Shankarachariya Brahmananda Saraswari, says that to meditate on the mantra OM takes one toward becoming a world-renouncer, toward withdrawing a lot, and that may not be suitable for most people.

 IN AND through deep-going, homeward-turning prana-currents a red ruby (chintamanya) is seen as you keep gazing upwards [cf. v.
 36].